phaller/swa-android/android-studio_installation.md

     export ANDROID_HOME='/NOBACKUP/tmpuser-?????/android-local'
     ```

-3. Restart your bash shell(s) to read the contents of `.bashrc` and make the changes take effect.
-To check that your enviromental variables are indeed setup correctly you can use the command.
+3. Use `source ~/.bashrc` or restart your bash shell(s) to load the contents of `.bashrc` and make the changes take effect.
+To check that your enviroment variables are indeed setup correctly you can use the command.

     ```
     printenv | grep ANDROID
     ```

-    *(`printenv` prints all enviromental variables, `|` pipes the output to another process, in this case `grep` which is used to filter the result.)*
+    *(`printenv` prints all enviroment variables, `|` pipes the output to another process, in this case `grep` which is used to filter the result.)*
 4. Start the installation of Android Studio (the version of your ZIP file may be different):

     ```